 We therefore conclude that for the most likely credible source for a first detection, a binary neutron star inspiral, there is little change in the likelihood of observation if there is only one interferometer at Hanford, whether or not Advanced Virgo is in operation.
 Similarly, for a periodic source (e.g. a pulsar), the second Hanford interferometer does little to increase the likelihood of detection.
 For the case of an unmodeled burst with no accompanying EM or neutrino signal, there is some added significance to having a second Hanford detector, but this class of source is relatively unlikely compare with inspirals.
-Furthermore, discussions with astronomers and astrophysicists have indicated that detection of an unmodeled GW burst with no accompanying EM or neutrino signal would not be considered by them to be a credible basis for a first detection claim, without detection of multiple events well above background.
+Furthermore, discussions with astronomers and astrophysicists have indicated that detection of an unmodeled GW burst with no accompanying EM or a first detection claim, without detection of multiple events well above background.